 Kevin Saunderson interviewed for Music Radar (2013)

-Saunderson also explained that his inspiration was to create a track that Larry Levan could play at the legendary New York club Paradise Garage.
+Saunderson’s inspiration for “Just Want Another Chance” was to create a track that Larry Levan could play at the legendary New York club Paradise Garage.

-The detuned sawtooth waveforms create a harmonically rich sound with a distinctive evolving character, unlike any previous bass sound.
-More on that later.
+The detuned sawtooth waveforms create a harmonically rich sound with a distinctive evolving character, a sharp departure from previous bass sounds — more on that later!

 The early 90s: Jungle, Drum & Bass, Garage